ghc-proposals/ghc-proposals/proposals/0141-infix-as.rst

 Effect and Interactions
 -----------------------

-I don't know of any interactions other than making it syntactically simpler to define infix functions.
+I don't currently know of any.

 Costs and Drawbacks
 -------------------

 The only cost I can see as of right now is the work to implement this.
 Admittedly I do not know how, but I would be willing to do the work if given guidance.

 Alternatives
 ------------